mmtk/mmtk-core/docs/tutorial/src/preliminaries/set_up.md

    fastest debug variant to build, and allows for easier debugging and better testing.
 The rest of the tutorial will assume you are using `slowdebug`.
    * You can use the env var `MMTK_PLAN=[PlanName]` to choose a plan to use at run-time.
-   The plans that are relavent to this tutorial are `NoGC` and `SemiSpace`.
+   The plans that are relevant to this tutorial are `NoGC` and `SemiSpace`.